-Examples of CED(τ) curves are given in Figure 3 where it is obvious that for EWMA the maximal value is not always for τ =1.
+Examples of CED(9) curves are given in Figure 3 where it is obvious that for EWMA the maximal value is not always for 9=1.
 Thus, ARL1 does not reflect the maximal value.
-The maximal CED(τ) with respect to τ was first noted and then the minimal value with respect to λ was determined.
-These minimax values of λ and also the optimal values with respect to the ED criterion are given for some cases in Figure 7.
-It is clearly seen that the values of λ by the two criteria are closely related.
-This is not at all the case for the ARL optimality where λ =0 is the solution.
-Thus, the optimal value of λ for the minimax and the ED optimality are related but the minimax and ARL optimality differ much.
+This means that for EWMA it is not possible to restrict attention to ARL1 in order to determine the minimax optimal EWMA.
+The maximal CED(9) with respect to 9 was first noted and then the minimal value with respect to 8 was determined.
+These minimax values of 8 and also the optimal values with respect to the ED criterion are given for some cases in Figure 7.
+It is clearly seen that the values of 8 by the two criteria are closely related.
+When the CED curves are flat, as they are for large values of λ , the minimum ED and the minimax values of CED occur for the same value of 8.
+As expected, the difference between optimal values of λ with respect to these two criteria diminishes when μ increases as large values of λ are then optimal according to both these criteria.
+This is not at all the case for the formal ARL criterion where 8=0 is the solution as proved by Frisén (2003).
+Thus, the exact ARL optimality differs much from the minimax optimality, while the optimal value of 8 for the minimax and the ED optimality are related.
 The Shewhart method, which is very bad by the other criteria, is nearly as good as the LR method by the minimax criterion.
-The EWMA method with a value of λ near λ^ is the best of the examined methods by this criterion.
+The EWMA method with a value of 8 near 8 is the best of the examined methods by this criterion.

-Most minimax studies in the literature are for a fixed ARL^0 and not for fixed $P(t_A < \tau)$ as here.
+Most minimax studies in the literature are for a fixed ARL^0 and not for fixed $P(t_A < 9)$ as here.
 This makes a difference as is seen in Figure 2.
 However, the slight difference in the present situation is in a direction to strengthen the above conclusions.